 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

 - Tap Dancer

-There were about 13,500 jobs for Dancer in 2016 (in the United States).
+In the United States, there were 13,500 jobs for Dancer in 2016.
 New jobs are being produced at a rate of 4.4% which is below the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Dancer by 2026.
-The BLS estimates 1,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.

 The states with the most job growth for Dancer are Colorado, Utah, and South Carolina.
 Watch out if you plan on working in Idaho, Nebraska, or Alaska.
 These states have the worst job growth for this type of profession.

 Below is a list of the types of tools and technologies that Dancers may use on a daily basis: